corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/cli-curl/cli-curl.md

 ---
-title: "Using Corda Node CLI and curl"
+title: "Using the Corda Node CLI and curl"
 date: '2021-08-26'
 menu:
   corda-5-dev-preview: